-Proving you have a glass half full approach to your business and a solid awareness (assessment, minimisation and plan) of the risks is sure to impress and enforce that your business is a safe place for their investment.
+Proving you have a glass half full approach to your business and a solid awareness (assessment, minimization, and business plan) of the risks is sure to impress and enforce that your business is a safe place for their investment.

-We can use scenario planning tools to model potential actions and see their best, worst and middle outcomes.
+We can use scenario planning tools to model for finance options - potential actions and see their best, worst and middle outcomes.
 There are risks in every move and opportunity, something your investor is very aware of.
 Make the ride easier for them by having already considered their worries.

 Try, try and try again.

 Above all, stay resilient.
-Remember that your application could have been at the bottom of fifty rubbish applications, at the end of a bad day.
+You will gain experience.
+Remember that your application could have been at the bottom of fifty rubbish applications by other business owners, at the end of a bad day.
 Or, just wasn’t a good fit.